starhopp3r/starhopp3r.github.io/_posts/2021-02-27-YellowLeaf.markdown

 Finally, the spreading disease velocity can also be estimated by observing the past data, more effectively predicting an effective quarantine area.

 {% assign imgs = "../../assets/images/agv.png," | split: ',' %}
-{% include image.html images=imgs maxwidth="100%" caption="Edge detection camera powered by Intel® Movidius™ Neural Compute Stick mounted on an AVG" %}<br class="img">
+{% include image.html images=imgs maxwidth="100%" caption="Edge detection camera powered by Intel® Movidius™ Neural Compute Stick mounted on an AGV" %}<br class="img">

 The second part of the solution is the YellowLeaf edge device.
 This is an add-on to any existing Unmanned Aerial Vehicles (UAVs) or Automated Guided Vehicles (AGVs) suitable for the situation.
 With the Intel® Movidius™ Neural Compute Stick, the edge device can perform Machine Vision to identify if a banana plant is infected with the Panama disease.
 We have trained a model that is also deployed alongside the Intel® Movidius™ Neural Compute Stick, which allows the edge-to-edge detection to happen.
 These data are then sent to the user, allowing real-time feedback from the edge-detection camera.